vsieplus/AI-CS/train/README.md

 addition of providing the ability for the model to take into account the LSTM outputs of the placement model, using a normalized weighted sum of these outputs and the previous hidden states to compute a weighted hidden state for the selection RNN.
 Intuitively, this design aims to provide the selection model with both audio and sequence context when trying to predict the next step, as both aspects seem to play a role in how humans select steps.
+There is also the option to train without this conditioning, in which the selection model relies solely on the step sequences, and has no input from the audio.

 The second is an Arrow Transformer, which uses a relative self-attention mechanism.
 This mechanism aims to enable the model to more meaningfully capture long-distance dependencies across entire step sequences.
 In many human-written step charts, elements and 'motifs'